Xeeynamo/wine-psyq/README.md

 * ASMPSX
 * ASPSX
-* CC1PLPSX
+* CC1PLPSX (starting from 3.6)
-* CC1PSX
+* CC1PSX (starting from 3.6)
 * CCPSX
-* CPLUSPSX
+* CPLUSPSX (starting from 3.6)
-* CPPPSX
+* CPPPSX (starting from 3.6)
 * PSYLIB
 * PSYLINK
 * PSYMAKE

+PSY-Q up to version 3.6 uses compilers built for MS-DOS.
+Therefore the toolchain behaviour will differenciate compared to PSY-Q 4.x.

 ## Why?

-PSY-Q 4.x is an ancient toolchain built around 1996 and it was created to run on the 32-bit versions of Windows (eg. Windows 95 and Windows NT 4.0).
+PSY-Q is an ancient toolchain built around 1996 and it was created to run on the 32-bit versions of Windows (eg. Windows 95 and Windows NT 4.0).
 As we are moving in a cross-platform world, me and other people needs a solution where the toolchain can run on Linux and GitHub Actions, without bothering to install Wine.
 By providing a Docker Image with the various versions of PSY-Q inside, it will be possible to run the toolchain within seconds and without any set-up involved.
 Including on the modern versions of Windows.